helidon-io/helidon/docs/se/webserver/webserver.md

 #### JSON-B Support

-The WebServer supports the [JSON-B specification](http://json-b.net/).
-When this support is enabled, Java objects will be serialized to and deserialized from JSON automatically using [Yasson](https://github.com/eclipse-ee4j/yasson), an implementation of the [JSON-B specification](https://jakarta.ee/specifications/jsonb/3.0/jakarta-jsonb-spec-3.0.html).
+The WebServer supports the [JSON-B specification][json-b-specification].
+When this support is enabled, Java objects will be serialized to and deserialized from JSON automatically using [Yasson][yasson], an implementation of the [JSON-B specification][json-b-specification-2].

 ##### Maven Coordinates